richardbann/pygments-lexer-babylon/README.md

 register()
 ```

-If you use the `pygmentize` command provided by `Pygments`, you are on your own for now :disappointed:.
+If you use the `pygmentize` command, be very careful: this package overwrites
-Maybe some time in the future (if this whole stuff is needed anyway).
+the original script and uses the new lexers.
+If you do not like this behavior,
+send an issue and we can figure out a better way.

 ## Gotchas
 - It is a bit slower than `Pygments`...
 - May fail for really large files (0.5 MB worked for me though)
 - Produces slightly different result than the original `Pygments` lexer
-- `pygmentize` can not use it
+- Overwrites the `pygmentize` command